Rosacea Types, Triggers, & Treatment Options - Gladskin

 Papulopustular Rosacea

-Also called “acne rosacea”, this type not only causes redness and visible blood vessels, but also brings pimples and acne-like symptoms, hence its name.
+Also called “acne rosacea,” this type not only causes flushing, erythema, and visible blood vessels, but also brings pimples and acne-like symptoms, hence its name.
 It won’t cause blackheads and whiteheads (common indications of regular acne), but it usually results in large, painful blemishes called papules and pustules.
-These develop and exist deep in the skin, making it difficult to remove or get rid of, especially quickly.
+These develop deep in the skin and are difficult to get rid of.
 The papules can also be accompanied by abnormally oily or abnormally dry patches of skin.

 Phymatous Rosacea